Don’t hate the boss; be the boss by earning one of the best management degrees in the country.

 United States Air Force Academy

 A premiere military school based in Colorado, the United States Air Force Academy is a dual-purpose academy that offers both military and educational training.
 Tuition is completely covered, though cadets must serve in the military after graduating.
 This is a highly selective and prestigious academy, graduating only around 1,000 cadets per year.
+Program Features

 The Management degree at the United States Air Force Academy is catered toward students who intend to work for the military in some capacity.
 The degree prepares you for positions such as an air battle manager, space and missile operations manager, and more.
 Your coursework will cover classes like:

 - Technological Innovation Management

 The United States Air Force Academy offers you more than just a degree in Management.
 You’ll have the chance to work through Basic Cadet Training or even become an Air Force Officer.
 This means you’ll direct your academic focus - which can include Management - to the specific needs of the Air Force.

 A small, private school just a few miles outside of Boston, Bentley University is completely focused on business.
 It offers undergraduate degrees in eleven different business areas.
 In Bloomberg Businessweek’s “Best Undergrad B-Schools of 2016,” Bentley University was ranked #10 for its undergraduate business program.
 Program Features